-The mere fact that you need amoxicillin to fight infection is an indication that your body is not functioning at optimal levels and definitely needs a boost.
-While amoxicillin kills bacteria in your body by inhibiting the formation of their cell wall which is needed to protect the bacteria, your body needs to eliminate the toxins (harmful substances) that the bacteria had produced, and recover from the illness.
+The fact that you need amoxicillin to fight infection is an indication that your body is not functioning at optimal levels and definitely needs a boost.
+While amoxicillin kills bacteria in your body by inhibiting the formation of their cell wall, your body needs to eliminate the toxins that the bacteria had produced and recover from the illness.

-Alcohol, on the other hand, is great at causing the body to be weak and is evidently not good for a recovering body.
+Alcohol, on the other hand, is not good for a recovering body.
 Weakening the body with alcohol may have a prolonging effect on recovery time, and may complicate the treatment of other health problems.

 Getting enough rest and having a good sleep pattern is also essential for recovery from an infection.
 Drinking alcohol can disrupt sleep patterns and reduce energy levels, thereby countering the efforts of a recuperating body.